Condell Park: Bankstown Bunker

 The Bankstown Bunker was an exact replica of the underground Ops rooms of wartime England, which directed Britain's air defence fighter plane attacks on the invading German Luftwaffe.
 It had all the attenuated fixtures necessary to run a top secret operational defence base.
 The bunker was equipped with its own code room, plotting rooms, two escape tunnels and a radio transmitter room.
 In the centre of the bunker was a large room of about two stories in height.
 This was the main Ops room and control centre for all RAAF Missions in the Pacific area.
 The room also had a large map of the South West Pacific theater of World War II.

-The bunker still exists and access can be obtained through one of the old air vents.
-The entry point is located on private property in the backyard of a dwelling with an access tunnel running under a public park in which the bunker is buried.
-This is located at the end of Taylor Street, which can also be found on the corner of Marion and Edgar Streets, Condell Park.
-In 1976 the entire site was redeveloped into town houses which cover most of the land area.
-The area now comprises a number of separate complexes or "Closes" containing eight to eleven villas.
-Each Close is named appropriately after planes which flew from Bankstown during the Second World War.

 Heritage listings

 Condell Park has a number of heritage-listed sites, including: